 Yes.
 Odorox® machines are manufactured in the United States and are lightweight, easily portable, and extremely durable.
 They plug into any standard 110 - 120 volt power supply and draw less than 2 amps, allowing you to daisy chain multiple machines without concern.
 It is recommended to clean each piece of equipment in between jobs in order to prevent cross-contamination.
 See our cleaning instructions for complete details.

-The hydroxyl generating UV optics will last for approximately 9,000 – 10,000 hours.
-However, they will gradually lose their power over time, particularly when used in the disaster cleanup industry.
-This is due to the harsh environments they are exposed to as well as constantly turning the machines on and off.
-When the optics begin to lose their power, you will notice that jobs start taking a little bit longer to complete.
-Because it is important for restoration contractors to always have equipment running at peak performance, it is recommended to replace the optics after approximately 4,000 – 5,000 hours of use.
+The UV optics will stay lit for 8,000 hours or more.
+However, they will gradually lose their power over time, When the optics begin to lose their power, you will notice that jobs start taking a little bit longer to complete.
+Because it is important for restoration contractors to always have equipment running at peak performance, it is recommended to replace the UV optics after approximately 4,000 hours of use.

 Yes.
 While the machines are running, the hydroxyls are going to produce an oxidizing odor similar to a light ozone or light chlorine smell.
 Obviously the smaller the area they are running in the stronger the odor, and the larger the area the lighter the odor.
 All Odorox® machines are equipped with high and low switches to help control this odor if necessary.
 For the average application, the odor will be faint and mostly unnoticeable.
 When projects are complete, the odor left behind will be that of no odor.
 It is a very fresh and clean smell and is the result of all odors, good and bad, being eliminated.
 We recommend turning off the Odorox® equipment at the end of each project and running the air movers to air out the structure for 10 – 15 minutes.
 This will give you the ability to step outside, readjust your nose, and walk back into the structure to ensure that the contents and building material have been fully deodorized.

-View our page dedicated to Odorox® vs. PCO technology for unbiased information on the comparison of these two technologies, as well as access to third-party research confirming the superior effectiveness of Odorox® hydroxyl equipment over PCO.
+Visit our page dedicated to the Odorox vs. Titan comparison for unbiased information about these two technologies, as well as access to third-party research confirming the superior effectiveness of the Odorox® hydroxyl generators.

-Odorox® technology uses multiple wavelengths of high powered UV light without a catalyst to create a process called photolysis – meaning this technology breaks apart molecules using light.
-The result is a far greater number of hydroxyls that exit the machine and create a cascade chain reaction to produce more hydroxyls and other radicals.
-This allows Odorox to not only treat the air much faster, but it eliminates odors absorbed by surfaces, structures, and contents..
-This is why Odorox® systems are effective not only for disaster cleanup applications, but for other extreme industrial applications like meat rendering plants, sewage plants, trash transfer stations, etc.
+The Odorox® technology was patented in 2012 because it produces a large number of hydroxyl radicals that exit the Odorox machine.
+They then create more hydroxyls and other oxy and peroxy radicals through a process called the cascade effect (aka, a chain reaction).
+This allows Odorox to not only treat the air much faster, but it eliminates all odors that have been absorbed into surfaces, structures, and contents..
+This is why Odorox® systems are effective not only for disaster restoration applications, but for other extreme industrial applications like meat rendering plants, sewage plants, trash transfer stations, etc.